pfedick/DeckerGame/README.md

 test level is fully playable.
 The sound engine is finished, too.

 ### Things which are ongoing
-- positional sound: objects in the world shot be able to emit sound effects.
-  The loudness and direction (left/right) should depend on the distance to the player.
 - ui for special objects

 ### Things I have to do or figure out
-- death animation for objects (player, skeleton, mummy, rat)
 - create interactive objects / enemies:
     - locked door
     - key (used to unlock a locked door)